Beto O’Rourke apologizes for joke about wife, teenage murder fiction

 CLICK HERE TO GET THE FOX NEWS APP

-O’Rourke enters a crowded 2020 field, and will likely face questions about his relative lack of experience for a presidential run.
+O’Rourke enters a crowded 2020 field and will likely face questions about his relative lack of experience for a presidential run.
 The former congressman challenged Texas Sen. Ted Cruz for his seat last year, attracting record levels of fundraising and enormous media coverage.
 But he was ultimately unsuccessful in ousting his Republican rival.

 Yet his confidence was on show this week in a gushing Vanity Fair profile, in which he declared he was “just born to do this.”